kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Time Laps Bar

 There is a **Time Laps Bar** that can show changes in data over time located at the bottom centre of the screen or map area.
 A great example of this is the internal displacement of people.
 Turn off the child protection indicators and activate the IDP layer for departures.
 You can see where indicators are selected because the tab heading will be bolded.
-Click the play button on the time bar and you will see the changes in what region people are leaving over time.
+Click the play button on the time bar, and you will see the changes in what region people are leaving over time.

 👨‍🏫 Check box on the **IDP Departure layer** and any other layers off. click on the green play button on the time laps bar.